 We’ve worked hard to ensure that our tea bags are 99% bio degradable.
 However, as a result of the manufacturing process, Tetley tea bags do contain a very small amount of plastic to ensure the bags remain closed for you to enjoy your cup of tea.

-There are all manner of goodies from delicious Tetley teas and infusions to fantastic Tea Folk Merchandise – all delivered direct to you.
+You can order delicious Tetley teas and infusions – all delivered direct to you.
 Pop along and have a look: www.tetley.co.uk